Gunman in La Loche, Sask., school shooting said he had regrets

 “Tell them that I’m sorry, man.”

-The teen has pleaded guilty to two counts of first-degree murder, two counts of second-degree murder and seven counts of attempted murder.
+The video was recorded Oct.
+29, 2016 — the day after the teen pleaded guilty to two counts of first-degree murder, two counts of second-degree murder and seven counts of attempted murder.

+Defence lawyer Aaron Fox said outside court Thursday that the video shows his client’s behaviour.

+“I think some of it’s obvious that he has some issues, with some cognitive issues and some social issues, and some developmental issues, and I think that’s consistent with some of the evidence we see elsewhere as well,” said Fox.

-The sentencing hearing is to determine if the teen, who can’t be named because he was just shy of his 18th birthday at the time, should be sentenced as a youth or an adult.
+The sentencing hearing is to determine if the teen, who can’t be named because he was just shy of his 18th birthday at the time of the shootings, should be sentenced as a youth or an adult.

+The Crown will call more witnesses Friday and then the hearing will be adjourned until June 13.
+Fox said the Crown is expected to have one more day of evidence when the hearing resumes in June, and then the defence will present its case.

+Some victims have already told the court that the teen should be sentenced as an adult because of the severity of the crime.

+Court has heard that shooting happened when the teen and the brothers were on lunch break from school.
+They went to the brothers’ home, where the teen got a rifle out of a bedroom.

-Court has heard that Dayne Fontaine was shot 11 times — twice in the head — and Drayden was shot twice, including in the back of the head.
+He shot Dayne Fontaine 11 times — twice in the head — and Drayden twice, including in the back of the head.

 The boys’ mother, Alicia Fontaine, told court in Meadow Lake, Sask., that the teen gunman called her two days after the shooting to apologize.